Lidestyle/docker/README.md

 	when we go to service endpoint, and refresh page periodicaly, we will get different background.

-*NOTE*
+*!!!NOTE!!!*

+_You should use you'r own docker registry for storing images._
-Here is example of nginx configuration fail (located in /var/www/html, cald index*.html)
+_Here is example of nginx configuration fail (located in /var/www/html, cald index*.html)_

 ### FOR GREEN BACKGROUND